Home | Study Links | Rhymes |

 million miles down the strip.
 Nevertheless, how to know exactly at which points along the strip new

-frequencies are required, is explained with this important discovery, I willl call it the "pyramid strip".
+frequencies are required, is explained with this important discovery, I call it the "pyramid strip".

 pyramid strip

-The Pyramid strip overlays the 'C' or #1- frequency strip.
+The Pyramid strip overlays the #1 (C) frequency wave.
 It determines exactly where,

-and how far along the strip, the various frequency insertion points are located,
+and how far along the strip, the primes and their string insertion points are located,

 depending on the need to know the size of the numbers.